sdr-enthusiasts/docker-acarshub/README.md

 - [dumpvdl2](https://github.com/szpajder/dumpvdl2).
 Run the decoder with the option `--output decoded:json:udp:address=<youracarshubip>,port=5555`, ensuring that port `5555` is mapped to the container if your source is external to the docker network.
 - [vdlm2dec](https://github.com/TLeconte/vdlm2dec).
 Run the decoder with the option `-j youracarshubip:5555`, ensuring that port `5555` is mapped to the container if the source is external to the docker network.
 - [dumphfdl](https://github.com/szpajder/dumphfdl).
 Run the decoder with the option `--output decoded:json:udp:address=<youracarshubip>,port=5556`, ensuring that port `5556` is mapped to the container if the source is external to the docker network.
 - [satdump](https://github.com/SatDump/SatDump).
-Run the decoder with the Inmarsat.json options for `udp_sinks` set to `"address": "127.0.0.1"` and `"port": "5557"` , ensuring that port `5557` is mapped to the container..
+Run the decoder with the Inmarsat.json options for `udp_sinks` set to `"address": "127.0.0.1"` and `"port": "5557"` , ensuring that port `5557` is mapped to the container.
+- [JAERO](https://github.com/jontio/JAERO).
+Run the decoder with the JSONdump format for UDP output.
+- [gr-iridium](https://github.com/muccc/gr-iridium) and [iridium-toolkit](https://github.com/muccc/iridium-toolkit).
+Pipe the output of reassembler.py into something like `nc -u acarshub 5558`.

 For VDLM decoding `dumpvdl2` is preferred as the decoder provides richer data and is more modern than `vdlm2dec`.